Guidance for applying for a faculty

 Applying for a faculty can be a daunting prospect, particulary if you have never submitted one before.
 The guidance documents below explain about the DAC, what a faculty is, why you need one and how to apply.
 They also provide a list of the information you will need to submit with a faculty application and give some pointers about using the online system.

-- Please click here for general information about the DAC and our role.
+• Please click here for general information about the DAC and our role.

-- Please click here if you are thinking about doing work to your church but are not sure where to start.
+• Please click here if you are thinking about doing work to your church but are not sure where to start.

-- Please click here for information on faculties and why they are needed.
+• Please click here for information on faculties and why they are needed.

-- Please click here for guidance on submitting a faculty, uploading supporting documents and the supporting document checklist.
+• Please click here for guidance on submitting a faculty, uploading supporting documents and the supporting document checklist.

-Organ and Tree Guidance
+Organs and Bells Guidance

-Most tree and bell works can be done under either List A or List B. Routine maintenance of organs can be done under List A and any like for like repairs or conservation works to an organ can be done under List B. Please see below for guidance on trees, bells and organs:
+Most bell works can be done under either List A or List B. Routine maintenance of organs can be done under List A and any like for like repairs or conservation works to an organ can be done under List B. Please see below for guidance on bells and organs:

 Noticeboard Guidance